-Considered by many to be the most beautiful of our native flowering trees, the flowering dogwood bring beauty to woodlands and gardens across the country.
+Considered by many to be the most beautiful of our native flowering trees, the flowering Dogwood bring beauty to woodlands and gardens across the country.
 This small tree typically grows 20 feet tall or more and is as wide or even wider than it is tall, with a graceful form that even when not flowering has great beauty and charm.
-Although there are some lovely pink forms, most notably the Cherokee Brave Flowering Dogwood, for many a flowering dogwood that is not white is not right.
+Although there are some lovely pink forms, most notably the Cherokee Brave Flowering Dogwood, for many a flowering Dogwood that is not white is not right.
 For those purists, it is still very worthwhile to grow an improved form of the standard tree, to get the benefit of careful selection over the years by growers and professionals.

 The gold-standard (or perhaps that should be the snow-standard?) for white forms is the Cherokee Princess Flowering Dogwood.
 This tree shows many improvements over the wild tree.
-Firstly its flowers are larger and purer white, making for an even more dramatic showing in spring.
+Firstly, its flowers are larger and purer white, making for an even more dramatic showing in spring.
 It always blooms every year with a heavy crop of flowers, so that the branches are hidden beneath the profusion of blooms.
 As well, it blooms a little earlier than wild trees, heralding spring with enthusiasm and optimism.
 Finally it will begin to flower even when the tree is still young and just developing, so that you will not have to wait several years before you get a taste of the future glory of the tree you have so recently planted.

-The flowers of the Cherokee Princess Flowering Dogwood are not really flowers at all, but four large modified leaves, called bracts.
+The flowers of the Cherokee Princess Flowering Dogwood are not really flowers at all, but four large modified leaves (called bracts).
 These surround a cluster of tiny true flowers, which develop into red fruits by early fall.
 These are not edible for humans, but are eaten by birds, so your tree will attract wild birds and help feed the wild-life in your area.
 Because it begins to flower when young you will not have long to wait before you have your first sight of the beauty of this tree, which will bring light and purity to your garden.

-Franklin County, Tennessee, has the ideal climate for growing flowering dogwoods, and has been a center for growing and breeding them since the 1940s.
+Franklin County, Tennessee, has the ideal climate for growing flowering Dogwoods, and it has been a center for both growing and breeding them since the 1940s.
 A famous producer was Tennessee Valley Nursery, where Ike Hawkersmith perfected techniques for growing these trees from seed, breeding and selecting the best ones.
 In 1950 he developed, patented, and trademarked a variety called ‘Sno-White’, which later became ‘Cherokee Princess’, to link its name to other varieties he had developed with the name ‘Cherokee’.

-Our trees are carefully grown from stem pieces taken from trees derived from that original variety, so they are very superior to cheaper trees labeled simply ‘white flowering dogwood’.
-Since the Cherokee Princess Flowering Dogwood is considered the premium choice for a white-flowering dogwood, this tree is always in high demand.
+Our trees are carefully grown from stem pieces taken from trees derived from that original variety, so they are very superior to cheaper trees labeled simply ‘white flowering Dogwood’.
+Since the Cherokee Princess Flowering Dogwood is considered the premium choice for a white-flowering Dogwood, this tree is always in high demand.
 We regularly receive new, top-grade stock, but our supplies are limited, so act now and order your trees, while stocks last.